AshyIsMe/2048/README.md

 This will open a new tab and start a new game.

-The controls are the classic H, J, K, L and also the cursor keys Up, Down, Left, Right.
+The controls are the classic h, j, k, l and also the cursor keys Up, Down, Left, Right.